 Most manufacturers separate secondary processes in their factory at least until demand makes it economic to invest in specially integrated plant.
 Handling and storage of product between stages necessitates consideration of techniques and facilities that will protect against breakage and spoilage due to temperature or moisture pick-up.
 Baked products at low moisture contents are very hygroscopic so it is most important to preserve freshness by storing them in well-sealed containers or in specially conditioned rooms.
 Reusable containers are prone to damage resulting in lids not fitting well.
 Moisture pick-up from the atmosphere is surprisingly rapid as Fig 1 shows below.
 It will be seen that exposure for even one hour may result in a biscuit which has significantly less crisp eating characteristics.

-Biscuits which are transported around in tins can become marked where they are in contact with the metal (paper linings will prevent this) and crumbs, creams, chocolate, etc., will soil the container making it necessary to do some cleaning to prevent contamination with later products.
+Sandwich biscuits which are transported around in tins can become marked where they are in contact with the metal (paper linings will prevent this) and crumbs, creams, chocolate, etc., will soil the container making it necessary to do some cleaning to prevent contamination with later products.
 It is very common to see casual attitudes in respect of protection of trayed-up stock.
 Maintenance of the containers can be a problem if insufficient attention is given to the size and design for optimum use and handling.

 Sandwich creams: Types of creamed products